 Berry-licious Overnight Oats

-My apologies that I was MIA on the blog for the month of February.
-I decided to take a business course and although it has been extremely helpful, it has been like having a third child, a newborn at that!
-It required much attention and even caused me to lose some sleep at night.
-Since hitting the “send” button and submitting the final report, I can now go back to paying attention to my two real children and husband … and maybe even myself a bit.
+I decided to take a 3-month long business course and although it has been extremely helpful, it has been like having a third child, a newborn at that!
+Since hitting the “send” button and submitting the final report, I can now go back to paying attention to my two real children!

-Many of my close friends asked me this month how I was managing to do it all – take a course, run a business, be a mom etc. etc. My answer, the real honest truth, is that it wasn’t always pretty.
-Meals weren’t always thoughtful, toys and games were left all over the house in the morning, children’s mitts went missing and I’ve even managed to lose my security card to my new office ALREADY!
+Many of my close friends asked me this month how I was managing to do it all – take a course, run a business, be a mom etc. My answer, the real honest truth, is that it wasn’t always pretty.
+Meals weren’t always thoughtful, toys and games were left all over the house, children’s mitts went missing and I’ve even managed to lose my security card to my new office ALREADY!

-And what does this have to do anything with overnight oats?
-I’m glad you asked 🙂
+And what does this have to do anything with these beautiful Berry-licious Overnight Oats?
+I’m glad you asked!

 When you’re busy, as I know we all are, the key to eating well is planning.
 Doing things in advance like making breakfast and packing lunches the night before, helps me stay on track, especially when mornings in our house run like an episode of Paw Patrol, where there is always someone that needs immediate attention and help!

-Overnight oats are whipped up the night before in a matter of minutes.
+Berry-licious overnight oats are whipped up the night before in a matter of minutes.
 The magic happens as they sit overnight and create a perfect medley of scrumptiousness to keep you satiated all morning.
-By the way, in case you didn’t know it …

 Fibre + Protein = Match Made in Heaven!